 - Something personal about your recipient (perhaps their love of Christmas cookies or a favorite holiday movie you can’t wait to hear their thoughts on).

-- Mentioning the last time you saw them (especially relevant in 2020) and how much you’re looking forward to seeing them again soon!
+- Mentioning the last time you saw them and how much you’re looking forward to seeing them again soon!

 It’s not necessary to mention all of these things.
-Just write from the heart and with sincerity and you’ll have the perfect Christmas card message.
+Just write from the heart and with sincerity and you’ll have the perfect Christmas card message in 2021.
 Whatever you choose to write — keep your Christmas greetings light and cheerful; remember, you’re mailing your cards to spread cheer.